goh-joshua/tp/docs/UserGuide.md

 **⚠️ Important:**
 - Both the athlete and organization must exist before creating a contract
 - Start date must be before or equal to end date
-- Contract amount should be positive integers only (no currency symbols)
 - Each contract must be unique.
 You cannot add two contracts with exactly the same details — athlete, organization, dates, and amount

 </div>